isaswa/Better-Kemono-and-Coomer-Downloader/README.md

 This is a forked better version of [**Kemono and Coomer Downloader**](https://github.com/e43b/Kemono-and-Coomer-Downloader/), since the original project has too many bugs and bad practices in the codebase, and also in a very inactive status in terms of maintaining the project.

+Check [**Releases**](https://github.com/isaswa/Better-Kemono-and-Coomer-Downloader/releases) for stable release versions of this tool.
+The main branch could contain some experimental features.

 ## Star History